Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>
 </br>

-After confguring the launch.json file will looks liek as follows
+After confguring the launch.json, the file should look like below json sample code
 </br>
 ### launch.json
 </br>